ichiche/Azure-PowerShell/Virtual Network Diagram/README.md

 1. From the Web Console, click Arrange > Insert > Advanced > CSV
 1. Copy the content of CSV File and overwrite the input field in Web Console
 1. Click Import
-1. For exporting the diagram in other format, Click File > Export as
+1. If you would like to save as other format, Click File > Export as

 # Additional Information